abcgz133/spark_project/the2nd_transactions_Real_Time_Risk_Monitoring_and_processing/Readme.md

     2. transform the data to DStream and parse the data to a case class
     3. select card from black_list, then filter the data if card is not in the black_list and the amount >=20,000 and the transaction_typs is "00"(means: a consumption type transaction)
-    4. map the filtered data to ((day, card, merchant_id),1)  and then reduce them to count the total number of clicks to each advertise_id by each card in each day.
+    4. map the filtered data to ((day, card, merchant_id),1)  and then reduce them to count the total number of clicks to each merchant_id by each card in each day.
     5. if counted_total_number >20 then insert or update the card into the blacklist.
     6. if counted_total_number <=20, then update or insert into the historical_card_merchant_counted ,
     if finding the updated total_number in the history_user_ad_count >20, then insert or update the card into  black_list